 Don’t Offer PTO if It Isn’t a Good Fit for Your Company

+So, should you offer unlimited PTO?
 While it might be a desirable employee benefit, don’t feel pressured to provide it if it doesn’t work for your organization.
 This will only put the company and its team in a compromising position.
 There’s no shame in being realistic about unlimited paid time off not working for your company.
 This is better than moving forward with a new policy that causes disappointment, disruption, and low output.
 Usually, unlimited PTO does not make sense for organizations that pay by the hour.
-The same can be said for newly launched companies or businesses that are scaling at an exponential rate.
+The same can be said for newly launched companies or businesses that are scaling exponentially.
 Nevertheless, meeting with your leadership team and discussing a viable PTO plan—unlimited or limited—is always wise before promising employees a particular benefit.

 Looking for other employee retention strategies?
 Check out these articles next: